KriishAHate/CommonSENSES/docs/code/setup.md

 For each test:

-1. Download the script and open it in Arduino IDE
+1. Copy the script and open it in Arduino IDE
 2. Go to **Tools → Board** and select **Arduino Pro Mini**
 3. Go to **Tools → Port** and select the port corresponding to your FTDI cable
 4. Click **Upload**